ISISComputingGroup/ibex_developers_manual/Experimental-Database.md

 1. users in the team  (`user`)
 1. roles in the team  (`role`)

-The data is populated centrally from the [Experiment Database Populator](https://github.com/ISISComputingGroup/ExperimentDatabasePopulator) which is run on control-svcs.
+The data is populated centrally from the [Experiment Database Populator](https://github.com/ISISComputingGroup/ExperimentDatabasePopulator) (alternatively named RB number populator) which is run on control-svcs.

 ## Architecture